-The idea of an underground Polish state was established representing the country through the Provisional National Government and equipped with all the necessary attributes of power and law.
+The idea of an underground Polish state was established, representing the country through the Provisional National Government and equipped with all the necessary attributes of power and law.
 The Government collected taxes, passed laws and had a secret state administration, divided into voivodships and districts.
 A Post office operated and underground papers were printed.
-No doubt this experience contributed to the highly efficient underground state set up during the Second World War.
+It was an absolute blueprint for the highly efficient underground state set up during the Second World War.

 Unsuccessful but fruitful?

-The Uprising had, however, no chance of success against the much larger and well equipped Russian army and lost nearly one tenth of insurgents.
+The Uprising had no chance of success against the much larger and well equipped Russian army and lost nearly one tenth of insurgents.
 Thousands more were deported to Siberia and some escaped to France and beyond.
-Towns were burned, taxes were imposed and property was confiscated throwing the gentry that remained into total poverty.
+Towns were burned, taxes were imposed and property was confiscated forcing the remaining gentry into total poverty.
 And yet it ingrained in Poles a national consciousness to continue the struggle for independence.
 It gave artists a theme for patriotic works of art and played an important role in shaping attitudes and views in the Second Polish Republic (1918 – 1939).
 Famous authors took up their pens – Eliza Orzeszkowa wrote “Nad Niemnem” (on the banks of the Niemen) and Stefan Żeromski wrote “Wierna Rzeka” (Faithful river).

 Józef Piłsudski did not hide his fascination and commented ” The greatness of our nation was in the great epoch of 1863.”
 The spirit of the Uprising lived on in people’s hearts and minds despite the Russian recriminations for the next 50 years.
 In 1920, the reborn but weakened Polish state had to face the Russian Bolshevik expansion into the West.
 The peasant classes buoyed up by national fervour eagerly fought side by side with representatives of other social strata.
 Thanks to the unity of the Poles, the Russians failed to gain any territory and the idea of a free Poland became a reality.